ArturoDiZa/TareasMovil2/basic-android-kotlin-compose-training-mars-photos-repo-starter/README.md

 ==================================

 Mars Photos app is a demo app that shows actual images of Mars' surface.
 These images are real-life photos from Mars captured by NASA's Mars rovers.
-The data is stored on a Web server as a REST web service.
+The com.example.marsphotos.data is stored on a Web server as a REST web service.

-This app demonstrated the use of [Retrofit](https://square.github.io/retrofit/) to make REST requests to the web service, [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) to handle the deserialization of the returned JSON to Kotlin data objects, and [Coil](https://coil-kt.github.io/coil/) to load images by URL.
+This app demonstrated the use of [Retrofit](https://square.github.io/retrofit/) to make REST requests to the web service, [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) to handle the deserialization of the returned JSON to Kotlin com.example.marsphotos.data objects, and [Coil](https://coil-kt.github.io/coil/) to load images by URL.

 Pre-requisites
 --------------